jdunmire/i2c_oled/README.md

         $ make flash

+The test program (`user/testDisplay.h`) demonstrates each of the OLED functions.

 License
 -------
 Copyright 2015 Jerry Dunmire
+jedunmire+i2c_oled AT gmail
 This file is part of i2c_oled

 i2c_oled is free software: you can redistribute it and/or modify